boardfish/dissertation/contents/1-literature-review.md

 should be a priority.

 <!-- TODO: Reshuffle this paragraph? -->
-However, poor implementation does not mean technology should not be excluded from escape room environments outright.
+Poor implementation does not necessarily mean technology should not be excluded from escape room environments outright.
 Instead, technology has the potential to inspire change in escape rooms by targetting the time it takes to reset a room back into a playable state.
 Escape rooms and technology are inherently linked -